imr-framework/OCTOPUS/README.md

 OCTOPUS leverages existing techniques and outputs artifact-corrected or mitigated image reconstruction given the raw data from the scanner, k-space trajectory and field map.
 It is targeted to MR scientists, researchers, engineers and students who work with off-resonance-prone trajectories, such as spirals.

-To learn more about the used methods and their implementation visit the API docs.
+To learn more about the used methods and their implementation visit the [API docs][api-docs].

 ## Installation
 1. Install Python (>=Python 3.6)